Last Updated on July 3, 2023 by Maggie McKneely

 My favorite hiking pants:

 - Columbia Anytime Outdoor Pants: These are not only my favorite hiking pants but my all-time favorite general travel pants.
 The cut is very flattering for women, they are lightweight yet warm and waterproof, and keep their shape for several days in a row.
 I own several pairs in multiple colors and have taken them all over the world, from Jordan to Scotland.
+They are a non-negotiable part of my hiking packing list!

 - Kuhl Trekr pants: These are lightweight and flexible as well as waterproof.
 They are heavy enough to protect against tree branches and cold weather, but they also have a cool cinch string that lets you convert them into capris.